cat _posts/2019-04-25-office-mal-en.md

-tags: windows - malware analysis
+windows malware analysis

-Analysis of simple obfuscated office malware
+Analysis of a simple obfuscated Office malware sample

 VirusTotal Report submitted 2019-02-15 04:37:54 UTC